jrodl3r/geeklets/README.md

 # geeklets
-an archive of the desktop geeklets used on my macs.
+geeklets that I use on my mac desktop.